spathak0919/4883-Programming-Techniques/Assignments/Presentation/readme.md

 ### Problem Description:

 You are given a string consisting of parentheses () and [].
-A string of this type is said to be correct: (a) if it is the empty string (b) if A and B are correct, AB is correct, (c) if A is correct, (A) and [A] is correct.
+A string of this type is said to be correct:
+(a) if it is the empty string
+(b) if A and B are correct, AB is correct
+(c) if A is correct, (A) and [A] is correct.
 Write a program that takes a sequence of strings of this type and check their correctness.
 Your program can assume that the maximum string length is 128.

 ### Breaking down the problem: